-(a) After meeting the eligibility criteria for program entry, the organisation should continue to meet the eligibility criteria mentioned above and its status should be monitored annually.
+(a) After meeting the eligibility criteria for program entry, the organization should continue to meet the eligibility criteria mentioned above and its status should be monitored annually.

-(b) If the organisation fails at any time to satisfy the criteria specified above, the organisation will be suspended from enjoying its PD authorisation status under the project until the organization has taken specific steps to address its problem(s) in a satisfactory manner.
+(b) If the organization fails at any time to satisfy the criteria specified above, the organization will be suspended from enjoying its PD authorization status under the project until the organization has taken specific steps to address its problem(s) in a satisfactory manner.